Beet sugar factory: Western Europe

 As a result of the French advances in sugar beet production and processing made during the Napoleonic Wars, the beet sugar industry in Europe developed rapidly.
 A new tax levied in Germany in 1810 prompted the experimentation to increase the sugar content of the beet.
 This was because the tax assessed the value of the sugar beet crop based on the unprocessed weight of the sugar beet rather than the refined sugar produced from them.
 By 1812, Frenchman Jean-Baptiste Quéruel, working for the industrialist Benjamin Delessert, devised a process of sugar extraction suitable for industrial application.
 By 1837, France had become the largest sugar beet producer in the world, a position it continued to hold in the world even into 2010.
-By 1837, 542 factories in France were producing 35,000 tonnes of sugar.
+By 1837, 542 factories in France were producing 35,000 tons of sugar.
 However, by 1880, Germany became the largest producer of sugar from sugar beet in the world, since the German factories processed most of the sugar beets grown in eastern France.

 By the 1850s, sugar beet production had reached Russia and Ukraine.
 This was made possible by the protection of the sugar beet industry by bounties, or subsidies, paid to beet sugar producers upon the export of their sugar by their respective governments.
 The protection provided to the sugar beet industry by these bounties caused drastic damage to the cane sugar industry and their grip on the British sugar market.
 The result was a reduction in the production of cane sugar, molasses and rum until 1915.
 During World War I, the widespread conflict destroyed large tracts of land that had served sugar beet producers and repurposed much of the remaining sugar beet land for grain production.
 This resulted in a shortage that revived the shrinking cane sugar industry.

 The sugar industry in the EU came under bureaucratic pressure in 2006 and ultimately resulted in the loss of 20,000 jobs, although many factories, as detailed in a later 2010 EU audit, were found to have been mistakenly shut down, as they were profitable without government intervention.
 In 2021/2022 the European Union was a small net importer of sugar.